 - Gymaholic: the best app for those that want detailed workout logging

-- GymGoal Pro: the best option for a large library of exercises and animated instructions
+- GymGoal Pro: the best choice for an extensive library of exercises and animated instructions

 - 7-Minute Workout: excellent for folks without a lot of time to workout